logo

 How to Become a Paralegal in New Mexico

-New Mexico paralegals must meet certain educational, training, and work experience qualifications as outlined by the New Mexico Supreme Court.
-It mandates that paralegals in the state must meet at least one of these qualifications:
+New Mexico paralegals must meet the educational, training, and work experience qualifications outlined by the New Mexico Supreme Court.
+Paralegals must:

 Prospective paralegals in New Mexico will need to take the following steps to start their careers.